zion-king/ai-summer-of-code/README.md

 - Turning LLMs into Agentic Systems: Introduction to Tools and Function Calling
 - AI Engineering: Getting Real with LLMs - GPUs, CUDA, HuggingFace, Model Loading
 - Introduction to Local LLM Inference
+- Running LLMs on Apple Silicon with MLX
 - A Brief History of AI
 - The Math of AI for Those Who Don't Like Math
 - Expert Talk >> LLMS in Competition: Introduction to Benchmarking